Sailing: Records tumble in Volvo Dún Laoghaire to Dingle race

 Dolan’s previous best was in the same third stage last year when he placed ninth and he is currently placed 17th overall.

-Also competing is Mayo’s Joan Mulloy on Spirit of Grace/BusinessPost.ie in 41st place with just the final stage remaining.
+Also competing is Mayo’s Joan Mulloy on Believe in Grace/BusinessPost.ie in 41st place with just the final stage remaining.
 While also committed to the French system, she was late to practice with the new Figaro 3 class of boat used for this edition that is foil assisted.

 Meanwhile, the “D2D” race also served as a feeder race to the south coast ahead of next week’s O’Leary Life Sovereign’s Cup regatta at Kinsale Yacht Club where the latest entry tally stands at 95 boats.